 Question 4: How will we succeed?

-The question helps you to define your strategy, which is essentially your plan for success, or the sum of all your deliberate decisions to improve your competitive position.
-Lencioni guides us through a process where we brainstorm our strategies, list down the key decisions and realities, identify the patterns and distill it down to 3 strategic anchors that can be used to guide every decision in the company.
+The question helps you to define your strategy, which is business plan essentials for success, or the sum of all your deliberate decisions to improve your competitive position.
+Lencioni guides us through a strategic planning process where we brainstorm our strategies, list down the key decisions and realities, identify the patterns and distill it down to 3 business idea anchors that can be used to guide daily decisions in the company.
+These business planning process anchors should be aligned with your business practices, ensuring consistency and effectiveness in all operations to make the business successful.

 Question 5: What is the most important, right now?

-At any point in time, there should be only one top priority to align the entire company.
-This is where we move from the high-level mission, values and strategies into something that aligns the entire company, now.
+At any point in time, there should be only one top priority to align the entire company’s long-term business strategy.
+This is where we move from the strong mission, values and strategic direction into something that aligns the entire company, now.
 Ask yourself: “If we can accomplish only 1 thing in the next X months, what must it be?”
 The book takes this further to break it down into a thematic goal, 4-6 defining objectives, followed by the standard operating objectives.
+A strong core principle will underpin these anchors, serving as the foundation for decision-making.
+The leadership team plays a crucial role in ensuring that these strategies are implemented and followed across the organization, fostering alignment and driving the company toward long-term success.

 Question 6: Who must do what?